dexmexter/dextervolkman.com/content/posts/arch_install.md

 ## Select mirrors

-Edit `/etc/pacman.d/mirrorlist` so that physically closer mirrors are at the top.
+Edit `/etc/pacman.d/mirrorlist` so that physically closer mirrors are uncommented and at the top of the list.

 ## Install packages